yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - image: presentation layer of built-in image preview, offering mixed preview capabilities
 - video: bridge between `ffmpegthumbnailer` and the preview, offering mixed preview capabilities
 - pdf: bridge between `pdftoppm` and the preview, offering mixed preview capabilities
-- archive: bridge between `unar` and the preview, offering mixed preview and concurrent rendering capabilities
+- archive: bridge between 7-Zip and the preview, offering mixed preview and concurrent rendering capabilities

 If you want to create your own previewer, see [Previewer API](/docs/plugins/overview#previewer).